Xenocodegithub/ShortLIMS-Version-5.0/README.md

-# ShortLIMS-Version-5.0
+# InfoLIMSDemoVersion1.0
-This the demo version of Short LIMS
+Repository created for demo version of InfoLIMS